 How long will I be able to donate on the virtual giving tree?

 All VGTs remain live until midnight on January 13th.

 Where is the Warehouse?

-Gifts should be delivered to Family Giving Tree's Holiday Wish Drive warehouse by Tuesday, December 11th.
-Earlier deliveries on December 7th, 8th and 10th are welcome.
+Gifts should be delivered to Family Giving Tree's Holiday Wish Drive warehouse by Thursday, December 9th.
 Please count your gifts and complete the drop-off form.
 Bring this form with you to the warehouse.
-For warehouse and drop-off hours see the calendar.
+For warehouse and drop-off hours, see the calendar.

 Does Family Giving Tree pick up gifts from Drive Leaders?